dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2757: Harsh discipline harms emotional development.
+### T2757: Discipline should be balanced with love, care, and understanding.

 |Support|
 |---|